Last Updated on March 16, 2020 by Inspire Malibu

-With the recent “fall back” with the clocks in November, most of the nation welcomed a precious extra hour of sleep.
+When we “fall back” with the clocks in November, most of the nation welcomes a precious extra hour of sleep.
 After all, what adult doesn’t appreciate a little extra time under the covers?

 Some experts, however, posit that gaining an extra hour might not be worth the health consequences of losing an hour in March, when the country “springs forward” for Daylight Saving Time.